AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 ### Progressive Consent and User Experience

 Implementing verified attributes effectively requires careful consideration of the user experience and the timing of attribute requests.
 Progressive consent, where you request additional attributes only when they become necessary for specific functionality, generally provides a better user experience than requesting all possible attributes upfront.

+**⚠️ CRITICAL: GPG45 Verification Time and Cross-Device Warnings**

+**GPG45 medium identity verification can take days or weeks** to complete.
+This extended timeframe creates significant challenges that must be addressed in your service design:

+**Extended Verification Duration:**
+- Users may take days, weeks, or even longer to provide necessary documents and complete verification steps
+- Users may start on one device and complete on another
+- Your service initiated an authentication flow but may never receive a callback
+- State parameters won't match across devices
+- You must design for stateless returns

 **Critical Design Consideration: Extended GPG45 Verification Processes**